Culinary Arts Technology (CY)

 - More Information about Culinary Arts Technology

-This major prepares students for culinary positions in commercial, institutional, and industrial food service operations.
-Students learn classic culinary methods, guest service techniques, and restaurant management skills, preparing them for success in the culinary field.
+This major prepares students for culinary production positions in restaurants and food service establishments.
+Students learn classic culinary methods, including knife skills, cooking methods, recipe development, and production planning.
+These skills are combined with guest service techniques and employee supervision skills to prepare students for success in the culinary field.

 Cook, sous chef, line chef, garde manger, steward, catering chef.